Setting materials

 The Fukushima Sakura Yugakusha Museum of Fantasy and Art is an animation museum that has been repurposed from the former Miharu Town Sakura Junior High School building, which was closed down

-Fukushima Sakura Yugakusha was opened to help with the recovery from the Fukushima earthquake, creating local jobs and developing a tourist destination.
+Fukushima Sakura Yugakusha opened with the aim of creating local employment and developing a tourist base as part of Fukushima's post-earthquake recovery.

-At the school, you can learn about the process of animation production and experience the work of an animator.
+There, you can learn about the animation production process and experience the work of an animator.

 There is a space for permanent exhibitions and special exhibitions, and the permanent exhibitions include "Experience the anime production site" and "Exhibition of reproductions of original anime drawings."